‘This can’t be true’: Bill Cosby’s accusers tell of their reactions when they heard of his sudden release from prison

 “I got a heart emoji from Andrea [Constand, the former Temple University women’s basketball official whose account of being drugged and sexually assaulted by Cosby prompted the charges that led to his conviction in 2018.]”

-Tirl, now an author, says she “endured a terrifying week of grooming and abuse” and was “locked in his dressing room” after Cosby had whispered in her ear about “making love” and hugging her against her will in 1989 — after she’d landed a role on “The Cosby Show” at the age of 22.
+Tirl, now an author, says she “endured a terrifying week of grooming and abuse” and was “locked in his dressing room” after Cosby had whispered in her ear about “making love” and hugging her against her will in 1989 — after she’d earned a role on “The Cosby Show” at the age of 22.

 “I just had my breath taken away.
 I’m shocked.
 I assumed that he would at least serve three years.
 I’m a little gobsmacked.